johannschopplich/unrested/README.md

 > Minimal, type-safe REST client using JS proxies.

 > [!NOTE]
-> Thanks to everyone who has [upvoted this feature to be part of `unjs/ofetch`](https://github.com/unjs/ofetch/pull/69)!
-This library will be part of the upcoming [`api-party`](https://github.com/unjs/api-party) package.
+> Thanks to everyone who has [upvoted this feature to be part of `ofetch`](https://github.com/unjs/ofetch/pull/69)!
+We closed the PR in favor of a separate upcoming package, [`api-party`](https://github.com/unjs/api-party).

 ## Features